Rokiis1/roadmap/database/3_level/3_database.md

 For this reason, migrations in SQLite must sometimes be rewritten to use batch mode.

-Instead of applying the constraint directly, the migration is updated as follows.

 ```py
 with op.batch_alter_table("books") as batch_op:
     batch_op.create_foreign_key(